emleddin/comp-chem-website/pages/AMBER_guide/AMBERguide-protonation.md

 epsilon O, based on van der Waals contacts and H-bonding.
 Next are the options for MD input files.
-Prepare topology/coordinate with AMBER, water model, box edge distance, add counterions, and then choices for ions 1 to 3."
+Prepare topology/coordinate with AMBER, water model, box edge distance, add counterions, and then choices for ions 1 to 3." caption="H++ options."
 %}

-Structures uploaded to H++ need to be continuous, meaning that there are no missing residues.
-There will also often be problems if the structure has non-standard residues.
+{% include important.html content="Make sure you've added any missing loops and addressed any non-standard residues before checking the protonation states!
+H++ __cannot__ run on a structure with missing residues!" %}

-You will immediately get the following error message if either is true:
+You will immediately get the following error message if there are missing loops on non-standard residues:
 ```
 THE CALCULATION HAS STOPPED.
 It appears that some residues are missing in the middle of the uploaded
 structure.
 When residues are missing (that is the sequence in the PDB file is discontiguous) the